shodutta92/SimuTix/README.md

 ]
 ```
 - `graphs` is a list of graph dictionaries to be displayed after the simulation completes.
-The order signifies the display order of the graph on the results page.
+The order signifies the display order of the graphs on the results page.

 Item in the `graph` list:
 - `name` is the title that appears above the graph